Bank of Montreal Can Increases Position in Darden Restaurants, Inc. (NYSE:DRI)

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, November 1st.
 Investors of record on Friday, October 8th will be paid a dividend of $1.10 per share.
 The ex-dividend date is Thursday, October 7th.
 This represents a $4.40 annualized dividend and a yield of 2.82%.
 Darden Restaurants’s dividend payout ratio is presently 102.09%.

 A number of research analysts recently issued reports on the stock.
-UBS Group boosted their target price on shares of Darden Restaurants from $165.00 to $178.00 and gave the company a “buy” rating in a research report on Friday, September 24th.
-Oppenheimer boosted their target price on shares of Darden Restaurants from $165.00 to $175.00 and gave the company an “outperform” rating in a research report on Friday, June 25th.
-BMO Capital Markets boosted their target price on shares of Darden Restaurants from $150.00 to $155.00 and gave the company a “market perform” rating in a research report on Friday, September 24th.
-Credit Suisse Group upped their price objective on shares of Darden Restaurants from $175.00 to $180.00 and gave the stock an “outperform” rating in a research report on Friday, September 24th.
-Finally, Zacks Investment Research upgraded shares of Darden Restaurants from a “hold” rating to a “buy” rating and set a $157.00 price objective for the company in a research report on Tuesday, August 31st.
+Robert W. Baird boosted their target price on shares of Darden Restaurants from $160.00 to $175.00 and gave the company an “outperform” rating in a research report on Friday, September 24th.
+Truist Securities upped their price objective on shares of Darden Restaurants from $167.00 to $180.00 and gave the stock a “buy” rating in a research report on Friday, September 24th.
+Stifel Nicolaus upped their price objective on shares of Darden Restaurants from $155.00 to $165.00 and gave the stock a “hold” rating in a research report on Thursday, September 23rd.
+Raymond James upped their price objective on shares of Darden Restaurants from $160.00 to $172.50 and gave the stock an “outperform” rating in a research report on Friday, September 24th.
+Finally, UBS Group upped their price objective on shares of Darden Restaurants from $165.00 to $178.00 and gave the stock a “buy” rating in a research report on Friday, September 24th.
 Five research analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the stock.
 According to MarketBeat, Darden Restaurants has an average rating of “Buy” and a consensus target price of $167.13.

 Darden Restaurants Company Profile